dscolby/CausalELM.jl/docs/src/guide/gcomputation.md

 We can get a summary of the model by pasing the model to the summarize method.

 !!!note
-    To calculate the p-value and standard error for the treatmetn effect, you can set the inference argument to false.
+    To calculate the p-value and standard error for the treatment effect, you can set the inference argument to false.
 However, p-values and standard errors are calculated via randomization inference, which will take a long time.
 But can be sped up by launching Julia with a higher number of threads.